Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-Not only can this potentially eliminate two units, it circumvents destruction immunities and works particularly well on extra deck monsters (who won't refill your opponent's hand when bounced).
+Not only can this potentially eliminate two units, but it also circumvents destruction immunities and works particularly well on extra deck monsters (who won't refill your opponent's hand when bounced).
 If you manually shift Penguin to flip him, you can even target him (or your other units) as one of the cards, letting you reset him to activate the effect all over again.

 8. Lava Golem

 Lava Golem mimics the stats of a "Blue-Eyes White Dragon" and is actually given to your opponent by tributing two of their monsters.
 Sure, you're handing them a powerful beatstick, but you get to remove any two foes regardless of targeting or destruction immunities.

 Additionally, Golem is also a useful effect damage tool, as he automatically inflicts 1000 damage to his controller during their standby phase.
 Even if your opponent quickly uses him for a tribute or link summon, they have to wait until their main phase, meaning they'll still lose 1/8 of their starting life points.
 Just remember: You can't normal summon or set the turn you play Golem, so have some defenses ready to stall your foe.
 If you need your normal summon, run Kaiju instead, who only tribute one opposing monster but preserve your regular summon.